wanelo/wanelo.github.io/_drafts/2016-02-03-decoupling-distributed-ruby-applications-with-rabbitmq.md

 ## What can go wrong?

 Nothing could go wrong, right?
-It's all rainbows and unicorns in message bus town!
+It's all rainbows and unicorns on the message bus!

 No, wait, those are HTTP servers.